By Rachel Heller

-If you want to see Arundel health teacher Mrs. Kirk smile, ask her about Josh, 16.
-With a grin strewn across her face and a twinkle in her eyes, she paints a kaleidoscopic picture of the multifarious motivations and fascinations that intermingle to make up her son.
-Mrs. Kirk is truly in her element when speaking of Josh.
+If you want to see Arundel health teacher Diane Kirk smile, ask her about Josh, 16.
+With a grin strewn across her face and a twinkle in her eyes, she paints a kaleidoscopic picture of the motivations and fascinations that intermingle to make up her son.
+Kirk is truly in her element when speaking of Josh.
 She wields a lively tone, with speech capturing the beauty and grandeur that epitomizes the joys of motherhood.

 As his mom has attested, Josh is an ambitious kid with a promising future sprawled out before him.
-Nevertheless, Mrs. Kirk has learned that erasing his disabilities from the picture is not optional.
+Nevertheless, Kirk has learned that erasing his disabilities from the picture is not optional.

-Red flags started popping up at an early age in Josh’s development, which Mrs. Kirk saw as the first indications of autism and Duchenne taking hold.
+Red flags started popping up at an early age in Josh’s development, which Kirk saw as the first indications of autism and Duchenne taking hold.

 “As he started to develop, he just seemed to be behind physically.
 He was supposed to be sitting, but he wasn’t sitting; he was supposed to be crawling, and he wasn’t crawling,” she recalled.
 “He wasn’t really talking.
 He was babbling and smiling and interacting, but not talking.
 In fact, I don’t think I heard him say mom until maybe he was four.”

 The doctors weren’t convinced, sweeping away her concerns.
 However, Kirk’s pestering suspicions refused to subside.

 “They gave me the, ‘Oh, new mom, it’ll be fine, kids develop at different rates, some kids don’t crawl,’” she said.
 “Even though I was sure in my gut that something wasn’t right.”